New Working Time Act in a nutshell

 - monetary benefits based on law or agreement after these have been converted into time-based units.

-Benefits saved into the working time account may include additional work and overtime compensation, additional pay for Sunday work, compensation for missed weekly leave, compensation for reduced working hours, or holiday bonus.
+Benefits saved into the working time account may include additional work and overtime compensation, additional pay for Sunday work, compensation for missed weekly rest period, compensation for reduced working hours, or holiday bonus.
 However, items that may not be transferred into the working time account include pay for regular working hours, allowances or receivables of an indemnificatory nature, or a monetary benefit after it has matured for payment.

 The accumulated hours saved into the working time account may not exceed 180 hours over the calendar year, nor may the total hours accumulated in the working time account exceed an amount equivalent to six months’ working hours.